Research and instructional laboratories housed within the School of MIME

 ATAMI is equipped for microsystems fabrication and materials characterization, and comprises over 20,000 sq. ft. of fab/hood space and researcher, tenant, and student office space.

-Toward the goal of accelerating responsible development of renewable energy, NNMREC faculty and students investigate technical, environmental, and social dimensions of ocean energy technologies, performing research that fills knowledge gaps.
+Toward the goal of accelerating responsible development of renewable energy, PMEC faculty and students investigate technical, environmental, and social dimensions of ocean energy technologies, performing research that fills knowledge gaps.
 Through this research, students are becoming industry pioneers, educating themselves in these promising new fields.
-NNMREC itself serves as a neutral voice of science and engineering to inform the public and decision-makers about the effects and capabilities of marine energy technologies.
+PMEC itself serves as a neutral voice of science and engineering to inform the public and decision-makers about the effects and capabilities of marine energy technologies.